Surochita/AMC-Net/README.md

 # AMC-Net
-Here we have kept 10 Model architectures and weights as described in the paper.
+Here we have kept 10 Model architectures and weights inside the folder "Model" as described in the paper.

 Also kept test samples of the generated results.